Pharmacoepi-Data-Collaborative/home/codelists/CPRD/medications/antidepressants/README.md

-# CPRD code list for antidepressants
+# CPRD Gold and Aurum code list for antidepressants

 This code list was developed by Annie Jeffery, Division of Psychiatry, UCL.